Khan-Farhan-Ahmed/clg-exp/README.md

-#This is the repository for only college purpose.
+# This repository for only college purpose.